lnolazco/rock-paper-scissors/README.md

 ## How to install
 - Clone the repo `git clone git@github.com:lnolazco/rock-paper-scissors.git``
 - Then `cd rock-paper-scissors`
+- Set the correct node version `nvm use`
 - Run `npm install`

 ## Starting the app